gcziprusz/NeuralNest/dict.md

 - kernel
   - A filter is a collection of kernels, although the ml domain may use the two terms filter and kernel interchangeably.
 # L
+- Language Model (LM)
+    - A statistical model that predicts the next word in a sequence of text based on the context provided by the previous words.
 - latent semantic analisys
     - TBD
 - Laplace smoothing